 Santa Paula is not an anomaly.
 The stereotype of juvenile offenders getting into fist fights barely scratches the surface of violent crimes these gangs commit.
 Today’s gang members are older, more sophisticated, and infinitely more dangerous.
 As demonstrated in Santa Paula, gang members in their thirties and forties remain actively engaged in criminal behavior.
 Gangs and violence don’t fade with age—they evolve, growing more entrenched and methodical.

 Gang injunctions significantly reduced crime, despite political opposition.
 Critics often ignore practical realities on the ground where law-abiding citizens desperately seek relief from gangs and violence.
+To learn more read the blog Laws on Gangs: What Works and What Doesn’t.

 Santa Paula’s “Snake Pit” serves as a powerful reminder of how deeply gangs and violence can embed themselves in even the smallest communities.
 Through data analysis, interviews, and direct observation, the hidden epidemic reveals itself: People who join a gang are committing themselves to a lifestyle of violence.